biodiversity and human health

 The most important one is that the symbiotic interconnection between humans and beneficial microorganisms helps us to have a healthy digestive system.

 Diversity within the human gut determines health and disease resistance.
-Low diversity, generally from a poor, nutrient-devoid diet contribute to immune decline and increases the chance of developing chronic diseases (3).
+Low diversity, generally from a poor, nutrient-devoid diet, contributes to immune decline and increases the chance of developing chronic diseases (3).

 2. Mental Health

-Forests, parks, gardens, or other biodiverse green environments help against stress and depression by enhancing mental and physical health even if you visit for a short time.
+Forests, parks, gardens, or other biodiverse green environments help against stress and depression by enhancing mental and physical health, even if you visit briefly.

-With a decline in biodiversity, we can expect a spike in mental health concerns.
+We can expect a spike in mental health concerns with a decline in biodiversity.

 3. Prenatal Development

-Green environments provide cleaner air and better support healthy pregnancies that city pollution.
+Green environments provide cleaner air and better support healthy pregnancies than city pollution.

 4. Obesity and Other Chronic Diseases